What is a Choropleth Maps?

 Which country belongs to which group?
 It’s hard to tell.

 Ultimately, the question is how do we define those class boundaries or bins?
 In other words, how do we classify the data into groups?

-Equal interval is cut and dry.
+The equal interval classification is cut and dry.
 All it really does is divide the classes into equal groups.

 - Class 1: 4 – 8 (113 countries have four, five, six, seven, or eight letters)